samsquire/ideas4/README.md

 Unfortunately the ground is shifting beneath us at all times.
 There is no stable space on which to build.

-Upgrading CentOS 6 to Centos 7 and to 8 is a pain and you need to reharden everything again.
+Upgrading RHEL 6 to RHEL 7 and to RHEL 8 is a pain and you need to reharden everything again.

 To build an app things you need to worry of and solve:
  * Packaging your app